-We are subject to the informational requirements of the Exchange Act that are applicable to foreign private issuers, and under those requirements file reports with the SEC.
-Those other reports or other information may be inspected without charge at the locations described below.
+We are subject to the informational requirements of the Exchange Act that are applicable to foreign private issuers, and under those requirements we file reports with the SEC.
+Those reports or may be inspected without charge at the locations described below.